sagemathinc/cocalc/notes/april2014.md

-- [x] frontend: don't include "a" in rsync option for recovering/copying files -- just use r
+- [ ] make it so `bup_server` will refuse to start if some sanity checks regarding the filesystem fail, e.g., that bup/projects is mounted as  /projects

+- [ ] make the monitor connect to all bup servers and verify that they are accepting connections; e.g., under duress they port where they are serving may change.

+- [ ] implement a gossip protocol to use when deciding viability of compute nodes, rather than just trying for 15 seconds and timing out.
+Try longer if gossip is good; try less if bad.

 - [ ] redo file copy button to just be a straight cp.
 BUT -- need to also fix FUSE mounting of bup to have proper permissions, or this leads to problems.
 Pretty broken right now.

-- [ ] put this script in base vm's:
+- [ ] put this script in base template vm's:

         root@compute18dc0:~# more update_salvus
         su - salvus -c "cd salvus/salvus; . salvus-env; git pull; ./make_coffee"